AgonConsole8/agon-docs/docs/MOS-API.md

 Move the read/write pointer in a file (Requires MOS 1.03 or above)

+NB this API is deprecated and kept for compatibility reasons.
+You are advised to use the [`mos_flseek_p`](#0x24-mos_flseek_p) API instead.
+As this API requires a full 24-bit value to be provided in the `HLU` register it is not directly compatible with programs written to run in Z80 mode.

 This API can be used to expand the size of a file, although you should note that the file data in the expanded part will be undefined.

 Parameters: